UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 controlVar.value = [img1, img2]
 ```

-**Note:** the value can only be set outside the constructor and the initForm function.
+**Note:** the value can only be set outside the constructor and the init_form function.

 ## ControlLabel